adroit-group/gote/CONTRIBUTIONS.md

 All pull requests are subject to review.

 1.  **CI Checks:** Your pull request must pass all Continuous Integration (CI) checks.
 This includes running linters and tests.
-2.  **Code Review:** A member of the [Your Company Name] team will review your code.
+2.  **Code Review:** A member of the Adroit team will review your code.
 They may provide feedback and request changes.

 ## Style Guidelines